THE WONDER OF YOU

 By Rich Hayes

-Transcript of talk given at Unitarian Universalist Church of Pittsfield
+Transcript of talk given at Unitarian Universalist Church of Gt.
+Barrington

 *Your heart will beat 40 million beats this year-and will probably beat about 3 billion times during the course of your life.